 The observed score and its associated SEM can be used to construct a “confidence interval” to any desired degree of certainty.
 For example, a range of ± 1 SEM around the observed score (which, in the case above, was a range from 185 to 191) is the range within which there is a 68% chance that a student’s true score lies, with 188 representing the most likely estimate of this student’s score.
-Intuitively, if we specified a larger range around the observed score—for example, ± 2 SEM, or approximately ± 6 RIT—we would be much more confident that the range encompassed the student’s true score, as this range corresponds to a 95% confidence interval.
+Intuitively, if we specify a larger range around the observed score—for example, ± 2 SEM, or approximately ± 6 RIT—we would be much more confident that the range encompassed the student’s true score, as this range corresponds to a 95% confidence interval.

 Why is this fact important to educators?

-If we want to measure the improvement of students over time, it’s important that the assessment used be designed with this intent in mind.
+If we want to measure the improvement of students over time, it’s important that an assessment used be designed with this intent in mind.
 And to do this, the assessment must measure all kids with similar precision, whether they are on, above, or below grade level.
 Recall, a larger SEM means less precision and less capacity to accurately measure change over time, so if SEMs are larger for high- and low-performing students, this means those scores are going to be far less informative, especially when compared to those students who are on grade level.
 Educators should consider the magnitude of SEMs for students across the achievement distribution to ensure that the information they are using to make educational decisions is highly accurate for all students, regardless of their achievement level.

-In this example, the SEMs for students on or near grade level (scale scores of approximately 300) are between 10 to 15 points, but increase significantly for students the further away they get from grade level.
+In this example, the SEMs for students on or near grade level (scale scores of approximately 300) are 10–15 points, but they increase significantly for students the further away they get from grade level.
 This pattern is fairly common on fixed-form assessments, with the end result being that it is very difficult to measure changes in performance for those students at the low and high end of the achievement distribution.
 Put simply, this high amount of imprecision will limit the ability of educators to say with any certainty what the achievement level for these students actually is and how their performance has changed over time.